Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Max is surprised by this as he is a reporter and one would think he would be the first to want to tell everyone.
 Airiona tells him it is also a reporter job to use good judgement for what can potentially be detrimental if the world knew about it.

+With Kyshumu retired Jax becomes ReNets number cybervator surpasing even Kyshumu's daughter Leona the is selected to represent the ReNet.
+This is because of Max's stratigic abilities guiding Jax.

+It is customary for the selected Cybervator a tradition started by Kyshumu and Xenos.
+Jax asks Max to be his apprentice despite the fact that Max is not a Cybervator.

+Why me?
+I'm not even a Cybervator.
+You should have chosen Minia I didn't choose you based on rather or you are a Cybervator because you were the only one that will allow me to achieve my goals.

+He tells Max you could be my coordinator.
+My cyber.coordinator or Max says Sure well create a new position, (motioning his hands in the air)I'll be your cyber.coordinator.

-Max makes the team as a cybervator but is not allowed to fight they are only allow him to refuel and give advice to fellow cybervator between rounds which includes who what when where and how to substitute his team's cybervators.
+Jax does not allow Max does not allowed to fight instead he only allows him to refuel him and give advice between rounds which includes.

 - Max shows everyone the tech he created which he calls CyTek and suggest maybe he could sub in for a round or two

-  Aarock: Wow I thought what you made before was incredible how do you create this stuff
+  Airiona: Wow I thought what you made before was incredible how do you create this stuff

   Max: I didn't make it.
 Its I made from some blueprints from the net.
 A lot of it was unfinished so all I did was make a few modifications

   Max: I call it an Elimter.
 Normally a Cyber.Beast would be able to synergize with a cybervator thanks to thier tail.
 Since everbody including cybervators evovled from plants I used a plant to act as the cyber.beast1,2.

-  Aarock :so you are basicly sending commands to a beserk cyber.beast like a green cybervator.
+  Airiona: so you are basicly sending commands to a beserk cyber.beast like a green cybervator.
 So it basicly makes you like a Xybrid.

   other.person: what how.